evanbergeron/lockfree-bdd/index.md

 To support this operation, we introduced a version counter.
 Each element in the table stores its version number.
 Our delete_all operation simply increments the version counter.

 Our final implementation maintains an array and hash table for each variable id.
-The array stores result nodes which will eventually be forwarded into the unique table.
-The hash table's key are (f, g, h) triples.
-The values are the index into the aforementioned array.
+The array stores result nodes, all of which will eventually be forwarded into the unique table.
+The hash table's keys are (f, g, h) triples.
+The values are indicies into the array.

 All of these data structures are accessed in parallel by multiple threads.
 The array supports lock-free atomic updates and resizing.
 The hash table uses fine-grained locking with an open-addressing, linear probing scheme.